 5. Pleasant surprises

-You can continue being caring and loving even when you are abroad.
-Order flowers, send letters and small gifts to gladden your partner.
-Record videos, take photos, and say something sweet to make your partner feel comfortable and assured that you care about him/her as before.
-Small surprises and delightful gifts make relationships stronger because they are signs of your love and care.
+You can continue being caring and loving even when you are in a long-distance relationship in grad school.
+Order flowers, send letters and small gifts to make your partner feel loved and remembered.
+Record videos, take photos, and say something sweet.
+Your partner will feel all warm and loved-up, assured that you care about him/her just as much as before.
+Small surprises and delightful gifts make relationships stronger. because they are signs of your love and care.

 Separation can bring frustration, and it is quite normal for people who love each other.
 However, try to build healthy relationships and encourage each other to have their own lives, interests and passions.

-Support each other and try to find ways to express your feelings over a distance.
-If you are feeling shocked, lost and depressed when studying abroad, having a supportive partner can make everything much better.
-While you should keep contact all the time, try not to regard your relationships as paramount and the only one important.
+One of the most useful tips for long-distance relationships in college is to learn to support each other and try to find ways to express your feelings over the distance while being in the long-distance relationship grad school.
+If you are feeling lost and depressed or going through culture-shock when studying abroad, having a supportive partner can make everything much better.
+While you should keep in contact all the time, try not to regard your relationships as paramount and the only important one.
 Discover new places, people and activities!
-Be patient, and remember that long-distance relationships can be rewarding and strengthening.
+Be patient, and remember that long-distance relationships can be beautiful and fulfilling.